2025 Term 2 Week 9 Newsletter

 Year 11 2026

-By the end of this term, Year 10 students will have started working on their Senior Education and Training (SET) Plan.
 The SET Plan outlines students’ goals and career interests, as well as courses, qualifications or degrees related to those careers.
+Please ask your child about this and get them to log in to show you what they have included.

 Senior Subject Information Books for 2026 are planned to be available at the end of this term in Week 10 – just in time to have a look over during the holidays.
 This is a great opportunity to continue discussions about the best pathways to success for your child and what subjects are necessary to achieve those goals.

-SET Plan meetings with families are occurring in Term 3 on 13 and 14 August (Week 5).
+SET Plan meetings with families are occurring next term on 13 and 14 August (Week 5).
 Further information about SET Planning and booking a meeting time will come out early in Term 3.

 Terry Proctor